kenbochr/Utilizer/README.md

 2017-01-01 11:33:00.000 | 0

 ## Setup
+If you don't have a database that contains PIR data, you can setup this [**test database**](https://github.com/kenbochr/Utilizer/blob/master/Example/Initial%20database.sql).
 Install [**Publish.zip**](https://github.com/kenbochr/Utilizer/blob/master/Example/Publish.zip).
 Run the program and press the key "a", to edit [**Settings.xml**](https://github.com/kenbochr/Utilizer/blob/master/PirReg/Settings.xml).
 After edit, then run the program again, and a report will be created.